 The announcement of the spin-off came in addition to word of the Guardians of the Galaxy Holiday Special coming to the digital platform.
 As reported by MovieWeb, I Am Groot will premiere on Disney+ on Wednesday, August 10, 2022 and will star Vin Diesel reprising the voice of the title role along with (according to Variety) Bradley Cooper as his good buddy, Rocket Raccoon.

 It may come as a surprise to more casual fans that Bruce Banner actually has a cousin who is just as green as he is.
 No one seemed more excited over the announcement of her solo TV series than the MCU’s Hulk himself, Mark Ruffalo, who welcomed She-Hulk to the Marvel family on social media.

-Secret Invasion (TBA)
+Secret Invasion (Spring 2023)

 Another game-changing Marvel Comics event which fans have been anticipating the live action treatment of is when Riri Williams took over for Tony Stark as Ironheart.
 That succession will be reinterpreted to fit the MCU canon in a series named after the young armored vigilante.